Hits: 103

 “The coward runs from the lion of truth, the liar fights it, but the wise man feeds it.”
 Abdun Nur

-The old woman sat quietly in her chair by the fire, as she drank her nice hot cup of tea, she felt cosy, almost serene, the tea was enchanting, and it seemed a heavenly pleasure as she relaxed contently, the only sound the gentle noise of coal burning in the hearth, and the relaxing purr of the cat, which she was absentmindedly stroking on her lap.
+The old woman sat quietly in her chair by the fire drinking a nice hot cup of tea, she felt cosy, almost serene, the vail of sleep only half lifted; still not fully awake.
+The tea was sedating her perceptions, and it seemed a heavenly pleasure as she relaxed contently, the only sound the gentle noise of coal burning in the hearth, and the relaxing purr of the cat, which she was absent-mindedly stroking on her lap.
+This was a magical time of day, the sun was rising, as the light of a new dawn gently awoke the earth, as the amber light expanded the dim atmosphere, the room was transformed.

-So, her reserved and blunt attitude created a distorted perception, and from this, she was sometimes treated contemptuously by her neighbours, often avoided or prejudged, reinforcing her own perception of isolation, which made her ever more defensive.
+Her reserved and blunt attitude had isolated her even from her neighbours.
+She was not well liked locally, and from this, she was sometimes treated contemptuously, often avoided or prejudged, so reinforcing her own perception of isolation, which made her ever more defensive.

-Over the years, this negative cycle was reinforced whenever she ventured out, making her more and more reclusive; so hers was an isolated life.
+Over the years, this negative cycle was strengthened whenever she ventured out, making her more and more reclusive; so hers was a solitary life.

-In the spring her wood was awash with blue bells, and trees danced to the happy tunes of the birds, the gently babbling of the stream and the tranquillity of the earth.
+In the spring her ancient wood was awash with blue bells, and ancient trees danced to the happy tunes of the birds, the gently babbling of the stream and the tranquillity of the earth.

-Her neighbours ignored her mostly; she was seen as a mad old cat lady.
-The local children stayed well away from her, thinking her a witch, due mainly to her scruffy dress and unkempt hair.
-For the children, her mysteriousness needed explaining, and her being a witch achieved this.
+Locally many considered her a mad old cat lady.
+The few children, in this sparsely populated area, stayed well away from her, thinking her a witch, due mainly to her scruffy dress and unkempt hair.
+For the children, her mysteriousness needed explaining, and the magic and danger of a witch added greatly to the childhood excitement, when exploring her woodland.

 In every room of her large house, paintings were stacked floor to ceiling, carefully wrapped and protected, because her paintings were her children, her love, her family.